-Patterson enters spotlight when Michigan visits Notre Dame
+Patterson Enters Spotlight When Michigan Visits Notre Dame

 Purdue defense vs. whoever plays quarterback for Northwestern on Thursday night.

-Maybe this category should be called the mystery matchup.
-Northwestern hasn’t announced whether Clayton Thorson or TJ Green will start in a key early Big Ten West matchup.
+Maybe this category should be called the mystery matchup. in a key early Big Ten West matchup.
 Thorson’s 39 consecutive starts are tied for most in the FBS, but he’s coming off a torn ACL in the Music City Bowl on Dec.
 29. Purdue’s defense is a question after it lost seven starters from the much-improved 2017 unit.
 Coach Jeff Brohm likes the makeup of the ‘D,’ which is led by two-year starting LB Lorenzo Neal.

 INSIDE THE NUMBERS